qutip/qutip-qoc/doc/guide/guide-control.rst

     },
   )

+..
+TODO: add examples
-Examples for Liouvillian dynamics and multi-objective optimization can be found in the examples folder.
+Examples for Liouvillian dynamics and multi-objective optimization will follow soon.